-Although Modem and Router look like similar devices, they serve different functions.
-A Modem is not the same as a Router and understanding the difference between a Modem and a Router is important, both for academic and practical purposes.
+A Modem is not the same as Router and understanding the difference between Modem and Router is important, both for academic and practical purposes.

-A Router can be defined as a device that allows various devices to share a network connection.
-Initial routers only had multiple Ethernet ports that allowed devices to connect to a local area network (LAN).
+A Router can be defined as a networking device that allows various devices to share a network connection.
+Initial routers only had multiple Ethernet ports that allowed devices to connect to a Local Area Network (LAN).

-A Modem by itself cannot provide you with an internet connection.
-The Router needs to be connected to it in order to create your home WiFi network that multiple devices in your home can connect to.
+Hence, Router needs to be connected to Modem, in order to create a WiFi Network that multiple devices in your home or Office can connect to.

 Typical Home Network Setup